Learning Culture

 From E-Learning to We-Learning

 The corporate training industry is undergoing some major changes.
 Over last few months we have been involved in many discussions with organizations about the tremendous needs to build, manage, and formalize their social and collaborative learning programs.
-This is being driven by many factors: the slowing economy, the “always-connected” nature of the workforce, and … Read more»
+This is being driven by many factors: the slowing economy, the “always-connected” nature of the workforce, and the ...
+Read more»

 Modernize Corporate Training: The Enterprise Learning Framework